openenergymonitor/EmonESP/readme.md

 #### Fully erase ESP-12E

-To fully erase all memory locations on an ESP-12 (4Mb) we neeed to upload a blank file to each memory location
+To fully erase all memory locations on an ESP-12 (4Mb) we need to upload a blank file to each memory location

 `esptool.py write_flash 0x000000 blank_1MB.bin 0x100000 blank_1MB.bin 0x200000 blank_1MB.bin 0x300000 blank_1MB.bin`